Fleurtys café, farm and forest walks

 Small areas of other cool climate horticultural products are now being produced for the café kitchen – artichokes, rhubarb, garlic, raspberries and blackcurrants – all on the menu when in season, or appearing in tasty preserves and chutneys.

-Visitors can wander around the farm and forest paths, enjoy some of the outdoor sculptures acquired during the Benchmarking exhibitions and through private purchase.'The Distillery' now houses our resident sculptor, who welcomes visitors to her studio.
+Visitors can wander around the farm and forest paths, enjoy some of the outdoor sculptures acquired during sculpture exhibitions and through private purchase.

 There are more than 100 hectares of diverse native bush including a protected Private Forest Reserve upon which several rare plants can be found and birdlife abounds everywhere.
 Walkers are encouraged, and invited to take a picnic pack with them, find a secluded spot and enjoy the fare.